eawlot3000/uniqle_image/README.md

-## a CLI tool that help you find out some duplicated media in a specifc directory
+## a tool in CLI that help you find out some duplicated media in a specifc directory

 ### Features: